maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 - partial dependence plots
 - shapley values

-## 1. Individual Conditional Expectation (ICE)
+## 1. Feature Importance

-How does the prediction change when 1 feature changes ?
-Individual Conditional Expectation, as its name suggests, is a plot that shows how a change in an individual feature changes the outcome of each individual prediction (one line per prediction).

-## 2. Permutation importance

 What features have the biggest impact on predictions?
 There are many ways to compute feature importance.
-We will focus on permutation importance, which is :
-- fast to compute
+We will focus on **permutation importance**, which is fast to compute and widely used.
-- widely used
-- consistent with the properties needed

-### How does it work?

 Permutation importance is computed after a model has been fitted.
-It answers the following question :
-If with randomly shuffle a single column of the validation data, leaving the target and all other columns in place, how would that affect the accuracy?
+It shows how randomly shuffling the rows of a single column of the validation data, leaving the target and all other columns in place affects the accuracy.

-For example, say we want to predict the height of a person at age 20 based on a set of features, including some less relevant ones (the number of socks owned at age 10):
+For example, say that as before, we try to predict if a breast tumor is malignant or benign.
+We will randomly shuffle, column by column, the rows of the texture, the perimeter, the area, the smoothness...

 ![image](https://maelfabien.github.io/assets/images/perm.jpg)

 Randomly re-ordering a single column should decrease the accuracy.
 Depending on how relevant the feature is, it will more or less impact the accuracy.
-From the impact on the accuracy, we can determine the importance of a feature.

-### Example

-In this example, we will try to predict the "Man of the Game" of a football match based on a set of features of a player in a match.
+We will use a Random Forest Classifier for the classification task.

 ```python
 import numpy as np